johngorski/johngorski.github.io/_posts/2019-08-22-optionals.md

 }
 ```

-Because we sometimes return null, callers who don't null check will wind up with NPEs in their code.
+Because we sometimes return `null`, callers who don't null check will wind up with NPEs in their code.
 Writing `return null` is what dooms them to this fate.

 But let's say we honestly don't have anything for the thing-doer to do in some situations.
-Don't we have to return null here?
+Don't we have to return `null` here?
 This is what the null object pattern helps us avoid:

 ```java
 public class Donter implements Doer {